shaashvat01/shaashvat01/README.md

 🚀 Passionate about exploring the intersection of **technology, finance, and AI**.
 I strive to solve real-world challenges with innovative solutions, combining technical expertise with a creative mindset.

-- **Interests**: FinTech, Artificial Intelligence, Ethical AI, Full-Stack Development.
+- **Interests**: FinTech, Artificial Intelligence, Full-Stack Development.

 - **Currently Learning**: Advanced AI Ethics, FinTech applications, and cloud computing.